josdoaitran/software-testing-everything/testing_knowledges/continous_testing.md

 # What is continous testing ?

-In this document, I would like to summarize the most important things about Continous testing, the detailed information about Why our trending is continous testing, even how we can apply some best-practice to your projects / products.
+In this document, I would like to summarize the most important things about *Continous testing*, the detailed information about Why our trending is continous testing, even how we can apply some best-practice to your projects / products.

 With the rising of Agile/ Scrum methodologies and Continous Delivery, the demands of ealier testing, receiving the testing result sooner are increasing highly, and our test trending is Continous testing, that helps our Developement team accelerate and priorotize testing to meet the expectation of faster development's speed, fast-paced in Agile/Scrum, Devops, ...